AlPrime2k1/Sequential-Logic-Circuits/README.md

 # Sequential-Logic-Circuits
-Verilog Program for Flip Flop, Counters and other sequential logic circuits
+Verilog Program for Flip Flop, Counters, Registers and other sequential logic circuits